bract/bract.github.io/about.md

 ## Rationale

 Application configuration and initialization are tangential to delivering business value, yet we frequently get bogged down by their incidental complexity.
-Application development could be a wonderful experience if we only have to focus on the application logic without worrying about configuration, initialization and the sundry development/maintenance tasks that applications frequently need.
+Application development could be a better experience if we only have to focus on the application logic without worrying about configuration, initialization and the sundry development/maintenance tasks that applications frequently need.
 This should be a solved problem in a repeatable, predictable manner.